Rainwater Collection Calculator

 Calculate how much rainwater you can harvest from a single rain event.

-- Enter Roof Dimensions:- Length – Roof catchment area length in feet
+- Length – Roof catchment area length in feet

 - Width – Roof catchment area width in feet